-The Nigerian diaspora in New York held demonstrations in solidarity with demonstrations back home against removal of a fuel subsidy and corruption. »
+The Nigerian diaspora in New best binary options trading platform York held demonstrations in solidarity with demonstrations back home against removal of a fuel subsidy and corruption. »

 Ugandans Abroad speak with New York-based Milton Allimadi, founder of Black Star News, about his weekly investigative paper. »